xkelvinx666/typescript-libs-builder/README.md

 # typescript-libs-builder

-a builder for typescript libs,including eslint babel jest
+a builder for typescript libs,including eslint jest

 > 'xxx' below is your project package.json name